Loading...

 The comparison is a rough guide, not a legal fee quote.
 Exact quotes vary by state, firm, and facts.
 The skill subscription is the real number.
 The attorney number is the rough order of magnitude you are skipping past by showing up already prepared.

 Estate-planning law is a moving target.
 The federal exemption changed in 2018, changed again in 2026 under the OBBBA, and will likely change again.
 State thresholds drift.
 Execution formalities vary across fifty jurisdictions.
-The skill separates the evergreen methodology it trusts in full from the volatile law it has to re-verify at session time; every live-law lookup is logged in official-source-log.md with source URL and date, so your attorney can audit what the skill relied on and your future self can see what needs rechecking.
+The skill separates the evergreen methodology it trusts in full from the volatile law it has to re-verify at session time; every live-law lookup is logged in official-source-log.md with source URL and date, so you can audit what the skill relied on (and hand that audit trail to an attorney too, if you bring one in) and your future self can see what needs rechecking.

 FAQ